visualhint/smartpropertygrid-net6-samples/README.md

 **Smart PropertyGrid** trial version is available on [nuget.org](https://www.nuget.org/packages/VisualHint.SmartPropertyGrid-net6.Trial).
 For customers, the product is downloadable from a private NuGet feed.

+Note that the sample projects reference the Trial package.
+Change to the Release package if needed.

 The [documentation](https://docs.visualhint.com/spg) can be found on the VisualHint web site.

 ## Quickstart